KingdomBuilders/kingdombuilders.github.io/README.md

 Don't hesitate to suggest updates by opening an issue or a pull request.
 Anything that can make the site better is welcome.

-Kingdom Builders is maintained by [Andrew Fallows](http://github.com/kaldrenon), feel free to get in touch: andrew@kingdombuilders.io
+Kingdom Builders is maintained by [Andrew Fallows](http://github.com/kaldrenon), feel free to [get in touch](https://twitter.com/kaldrenon).